skjolber/tolltariffen/README.md

 where the `code` field is optional.
 A simple `TollTariffen` tools is available for searching the files.

-Use the `TollTariffenTool` file to regenerate the files.
+Use the `TollTariffenTool` file to regenerate the files (this is a manual operation).

 # Get involved
 If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.